 Discussion

 In a genomic surveillance study in Tanzanian An. funestus, we discovered eight novel Vgsc mutations.
 Two of these, L976F and P1842S, confer knockdown resistance (kdr), occurring in tight linkage disequilibrium and at high frequencies (up to 90%) in the Morogoro region over 4 years, with limited spread to neighbouring regions.
 The mutation L976F showed an association with resistance to DDT, but not to pyrethroid insecticides.
 The role of kdr in pyrethroid resistance phenotypes in other Aedes, Culex and Anopheles vectors, make the discovery of kdr in An. funestus a significant and unwelcome development that has the potential to pose a new threat to vector control in the region.
-Reassuringly, a lack of association between kdr and deltmethrin resistance indicates that the emergence of kdr is not linked to, nor is presently likely to threaten, the mass rollout of PBO-pyrethroid bed nets currently underway in Tanzania as a response to IR.
-This does not preclude a role for kdr in the An. funestus IR armamentarium in the future, and urgent follow-up study is required to determine they confer kdr resistance phenotypes to other widely used pyrethroids, such as permethrin, and alpha-cypermethrin, as well as other insecticide families, especially PBO- and pyrrole formulations currently being rolled out in new ITN products across the African continent [REF WHO recommendations].
+Reassuringly, a lack of association between kdr and deltamethrin resistance indicates that the emergence of kdr is not linked to, nor is presently likely to threaten, the mass rollout of PBO-pyrethroid bed nets currently underway in Tanzania as a response to IR (REF).
+However, this does not preclude a role for kdr in the An. funestus IR armamentarium in the future, and urgent follow-up study is required to determine they confer kdr resistance phenotypes to other widely used pyrethroids, such as permethrin, and alpha-cypermethrin, as well as other insecticide families, especially PBO and pyrrole formulations currently being rolled out in new ITN products across the African continent [REF WHO recommendations].